Nontsikelelo Mutiti

 Nontsikelelo Mutiti (born 31 August 1982) is a graphic designer, artist and educator.
 Her work focuses on web design, video, print, and book art.
-She often includes hair braiding in her design work, and is "interested in the nuanced differences between black cultures".
+She often includes hair braiding in her design work, exploring meanings of braids and hair as elements of the African diaspora carrying political, aesthetic and subjective meanings; she is "interested in the nuanced differences between black cultures".
 Her work includes printed materials for Black Lives Matter.
 Since 2022, Mutiti has served as the Director of Graduate Studies in Graphic Design at the Yale School of Art.

 Early life and education

 Mutiti was born in 1982 in Harare, Zimbabwe.
 She graduated from the Zimbabwe Institute of Vigital Arts with a diploma in multimedia art in 2007.
 Mutiti earned an MFA from the Yale School of Art in 2012.

 Collaborations and publishing

 Mutiti is a co-founder of the Zimbabwe Cultural Centre in Detroit, which encourages collaboration between artists in Detroit and Zimbabwe.

 With Tinashe Mushakavanhu, Mutiti co-founded Black Chalk & Co, a creative agency and publishing imprint.
 Mushakavanhu and Mutiti also lead Reading Zimbabwe, a digital archive of Zimbabwean literature.
 Mutiti has served as artistic director and cofounder since Reading Zimbabwe was established in late 2016.